 If what I’ve described above either sounds all too familiar or sounds like something you want to avoid like the plague, you have one thing to do.
 It’s what I call in my book The Arsonist in the Office: Fireproofing Your Life Against Toxic Coworkers, Bosses, Employees and Cultures, ”Fireproofing’.

 The Arsonists I describe in my book are those people that burn things down within organizations (whether in businesses, chambers, associations, churches, PTAs, or you name it) and toxic leadership within your organizations are at the top of the arsonist pecking order.

 - Do you have a values statement that you can use as a way to screen out toxic people?
 If your checklist, whether written or unwritten, only includes employment in a member company and a pulse, you have a weakness in your process that you need to immediately address.
 Do candidates for your board have track records of inclusivity, cooperation, ethics, and selflessness?
-If yes, you are doing the right things.
+If yes, you are taking the right steps.
 If there are red flags everywhere among your board members and candidates for the board, you need a values statement to measure people against to see if they meet your standards.
 And your existing board members need to ‘walk the walk’ on reflecting high standards too.

 - Find some ‘egg breakers’–I’m not suggesting you invite chaotic members onto your board, but find some members with strong principles, the standing to act without an overwhelming concern about what everyone else thinks and an ethical backbone can say and do things in board meetings that staff members never can.

 - Be transparent–Make sure all members of your board and executive board receive the same information.
 Reduce the room for secrets.